ToniaTung/toniatung.github.io/index.md

 title: "About Me"
 permalink: /
 author_profile: true
-description: "Mechanical engineering graduate student specializing in robotics, machine learning, and computer vision."
+description: "Mechanical engineering graduate student with applied experience in machine learning, computer vision, and robotics, focusing on real-world AI-driven engineering systems."
 keywords:
   - mechanical engineering
   - robotics
   - machine learning
   - computer vision
   - mechatronics
+  - applied AI
 ---

 ## About Me

 **Mechanical engineering graduate student with a strong interdisciplinary background in machine learning, computer vision, and robotics.
-Experienced in building end-to-end AI-driven systems and mechatronic prototypes, from deep learning–based perception to embedded and hardware integration.
+Experienced in developing applied AI pipelines for real-world problems, including data preparation, deep learning–based perception, and model evaluation.
 Seeking opportunities in advanced automation, intelligent systems, and applied AI engineering.**

 My name is Chiao-Jo (Tonia) Tung.
 I am currently a Master student at the **University of Michigan Mechanical Engineering Department**.
 Prior to that, I received my **B.S. in Biomechatronics Engineering** from **National Taiwan University (NTU)**, where I was advised by **Prof. Yan-Fu Kuo** in the Lab of **Machine Learning and Machine Vision** at NTU.

+---

 <div class="hero-split">
   <div class="hero-column">